 - The Price of Georgetown: A Walking Tour of Slavery, Memory, and Reconciliation at Georgetown University (2020) is a collaboration between students of “Facing Georgetown’s History” (UNXD 272 fall 2019) and the Booth Family Center for Special Collections.
 As part of the course, students researched the sites on campus and in Georgetown that are connected to slavery.
 During the summer of 2020, Kathleen Oakley worked with Booth to present their findings on a StoryMaps site.

-- Facing Georgetown’s History through Art is an exhibition featuring works of art created by Facing Georgetown’s History students (2021-2023) on display in the Community Gallery of Lauinger Library (4th floor) from April 11 to October 21, 2024.
+- Facing Georgetown’s History through Art is an exhibition featuring works of art created by Facing Georgetown’s History students (2021-2023) displayed in the Community Gallery of Lauinger Library (4th floor) from April 11 through December 6, 2024.
 Isabel Corvington (CAS ‘26) managed the production of this exhibition with the assistance of Professor Rothman and librarians Mary Beth Corrigan and Beth Marhanka.

 - Facing Georgetown's History through Objects is an exhibition of facsimiles of archaeological objects recovered from the Jesuit plantations.
 A class visit with archaeologist Laura Masur of Catholic University inspired Jane Beeler (SFS ‘25) to use the 3-D printers in the Maker Lab of Lauinger Library for her class project.
 The exhibition was on display in the spotlight case outside of Booth from April 11 to May 15, 2024.